 Sleep Dentistry in Brisbane

-Pure Dentistry Sedation Dentists provide Sleep dentistry in Brisbane using general anesthesia.
-Highly-trained, experienced specialist anaesthetics provide the sedation in a closely monitored environment.
+Pure Dentistry Sedation Dentists provide sleep dentistry in Brisbane using general anesthesia.
+Highly trained, experienced specialist anaesthetics provide the sedation in a closely monitored environment.
+Our sleep dentistry in Brisbane service is a comfort-based approach.
+With sedation, the patient can be treated without being physically restrained.

 General anesthesia is a controlled state of unconsciousness where the patient feels nothing during the dental procedure.
 It also eliminates anxiety and discomfort associated with dental procedures.